Netcracker/KubeMarine/documentation/Troubleshooting.md

 # Troubleshooting Kubernetes Generic Issues

-This section provides troubleshooting information for generic Kubernetes solution issues, which are not specific to Kubetools installation.
+This section provides troubleshooting information for generic Kubernetes solution issues, which are not specific to Kubemarine installation.

 ## CoreDNS Responds with High Latency